clj-kondo/clj-kondo/README.md

 * [type checking](doc/types.md)
 * Datalog syntax checking

-before your REPL knows it.
+before your form hits the REPL.

 It suggests several style guide recommendations, such as: